Can Your Chatbot Pass These 7 Tests?

 The artificial intelligence and automation boom is making it possible to carry on unique conversations with customers at scale, delivering increasingly satisfying experiences that drive engagement and loyalty with customers across a wide variety of business functions.
 There is a growing suite of tools available to support the development of conversational interactions to enrich bots and imbue them with depth.
 As you start to experiment, make sure your bot isn’t a flop by ensuring that it passes most if not all of the tests outlined above.

-For a broader strategy framework to take advantage of the opportunities that conversational business present, download “The 9 Principles of Conversational Business.”
+For a broader strategy framework to take advantage of the opportunities that conversational AI present, download “The 9 Principles of Conversational AI.”